 Object-level targeting is the practice of optimizing individual content “objects”—sentences, passages, bullet points, tables, facts, or structured elements—so they can be retrieved independently of the page they live on.

-Rather than thinking in terms of optimizing whole blog posts, marketers must now consider how each content fragment performs in isolation.
+Rather than thinking in terms of optimizing whole blog posts, marketers must now consider how each content fragment performs in isolation, and whether it matches a user’s search intent at the moment of retrieval.

 These fragments might include: